Knowing how to act in a local situation in any country you visit is one of the most confusing parts of traveling.

 From my experience living in Switzerland for years this is the general rule you can use:

 Outside of bars and restaurants, the only other places I have tipped is in a taxi.
 As these guys also work hard for very little money.
+So please, tip taxi drivers a little bit if you can.

-In this section I will cover a few areas from cash to cards, and how to pay in restaurants
+In this section, I will cover a few areas from cash to cards, and how to pay in restaurants

 The majority of restaurants will also have a machine, usually mobile.
-So you won't lose sight of your card while paying (and in any case, credit card copying is far less of a problem here than in other places I have travelled - and had my card copied/stolen and blocked).
+So you won’t lose sight of your card while paying (and in any case, credit card copying is far less of a problem here than in other places I have traveled – and had my card copied/stolen and blocked).

 Most of the card machines have contactless payments, so look out for the symbol.